Transform launches with $24.5M in funding for a tool to query and build metrics out of data troves – TechCrunch

 Hopefully might be less a tenuous word than its investors would use, convinced that it’s filling a strong need in the market.

 “Transform is filling a critical gap within the industry.
-Just as we invested in Looker early on for its innovative approach to business intelligence, Transform takes it one step further by providing a powerful yet streamlined single source of truth for metrics,” said Tomasz Tungis, MD, Redpoint Ventures, in a statement.
+Just as we invested in Looker early on for its innovative approach to business intelligence, Transform takes it one step further by providing a powerful yet streamlined single source of truth for metrics,” said Tomasz Tunguz, MD, Redpoint Ventures, in a statement.

 “We’ve seen companies across the globe struggle to make sense of endless data sources or turn them into actionable, trusted metrics.
 We invested in Transform because they’ve developed an elegant solution to this problem that will change how companies think about their data,” added Shardul Shah, a partner at Index Ventures.